TiffanyN22/Escape-The-Cave-of-Wonders/README.md

 ## Technology
 This project utilizes a range of Unity features, which includes:
 - Interacting with and updating the tilemap
+- Animator for character walking and fire animations
 - Character walking animation
 - Canvas pop ups for the user's inventory and puzzles
 - Detecting keyboard and mouse input for both GameObjects and UI canvases